CliOptionAttribute Class

 ^------^

 Both POSIX and Windows prefix conventions are supported.
-When you configure an option, you specify the option name including the prefix.
+When manually setting a name (overriding decorated property's name), you should specify the option name including the prefix (e.g. `--option`, `-o`, `-option` or `/option`).

 Definition